Keep in Touch

 February 2024

-Most project objectives have been achieved: two ovens were constructed for fish drying, a refrigerator to store fish was purchased and installed, and over 30 homes now have solar electricity.
-In December, community members, government officials, representatives from our partner NGO, and Seacology Cameroon Field Representative J-Hude Moudingo met to review project outcomes and discuss management of the protected areas.
-They decided on an ongoing institutional framework for management, as well as a livelihoods plan that will give people alternatives to exploiting mangrove and marine ecosystems.
-A committee has been set up to manage electricity distribution and maintenance of the solar power systems.
+More than 30 homes now have solar electricity.
+In December, community members, government officials, representatives from our partner NGO, and Seacology’s Cameroon Field Representative J-Hude Moudingo met to discuss management of the protected areas.
+They decided on an ongoing framework for management, as well as a livelihoods plan that will give people alternatives to exploiting mangrove and marine ecosystems.
+A committee will manage electricity distribution and maintenance of the solar power systems.

 Read more